Eschatologue/CM_wiki/docs/gameplay/combat/damage-healing.md

 ## Damage

 Damage is a number that represents how deadly a threat is.
-When a creature takes damage, they subtract that amount of damage from their current amount of hit points.
+When a creature takes damage, they subtract that amount of damage from their current amount of Hit Points.

 Damage is dealt with attacks and other harmful actions, as well as by a variety of conditions.